Glints TalentHub

 Work visas and permits in Vietnam process can prove time-consuming for many HR teams.
 Having a known expert on your side means easier compliance and more time for growth.

-Glints TalentHub supports employers from start to finish, from hiring and licenses to onboarding, payroll, and compliance.
+Glints TalentHub as employer of record supports employers from start to finish, from hiring and licenses to onboarding, payroll, and compliance.
 With local expertise and a strong presence in Southeast Asia, we reduce the risk of rejection or fines and accelerate your ability to hire the right talent.
 Compliance becomes no longer a hindrance, but instead a gateway to better teams in Vietnam with Glints TalentHub.

 👉 See our Vietnam Hiring Guide